ad-qu/ad-qu/README.md

 ## Contact 📧

 To get in touch, you can contact me via <a href="https://www.linkedin.com/in/adrian-quiros/">LinkedIn</a> or send me an email at adqu1590@gmail.com.

-## Support My Work 💰

-If you’d like to support my projects and help me continue my education, you can do so [here](https://www.google.com/).